ethan-pickering/ethan-pickering.github.io/_pages/home.md

 # Welcome!

+I lead at team at Bayer Crop Sciences researching and implementing methods for using Artificial Intelligence (AI) to inform genetic design of climate resilient crops.
+If you are interested in our vision/research or are curious about joining the team, please do not hesistate to reach out to me at ethan.pickering@bayer.com.

-I am a postdoctoral associate in Mechanical Engineering working with <a href="http://sandlab.mit.edu/" target="_blank">Professor Themis Sapsis</a> on prediction of extreme events in chaotic systems at the <a href="http://meche.mit.edu/" target="_blank">Massachusetts Institute of Technology</a>.
+I also lecture and collaborate at MIT.
+Previous to my new roles, I was postdoctoral associate in Mechanical Engineering working with <a href="http://sandlab.mit.edu/" target="_blank">Professor Themis Sapsis</a> on prediction of extreme events in chaotic systems at the <a href="http://meche.mit.edu/" target="_blank">Massachusetts Institute of Technology</a>.
 Specifically, we combine deep neural networks with optimal sampling techniques to efficiently perform experimental design.
-Check out our recent 2022 preprints on the publications page.
+Check out newest publication in Nature Computational Science on Discovering Extremes with AI, as well as our related 2022 preprints on the publications page.

 I completed my Ph.D. in Mechanical Engineering working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a> on reduced-order turbulence models at the <a href="https://www.caltech.edu/" target="_blank">California Institute of Technology</a>.
 I began my studies (B.S.) at Case Western Reserve University in Mechanical and Aerospace Engineering (Summa Cum Laude) and continued with a Masters (M.S.) in Mechanical Engineering studying building energy efficiency data analytics.
 I have work experience with Philips Healthcare, NASA, and the Great Lakes Energy Institute.
 In these roles I spent time working as a prototype engineer, a thermodynamic system modeler, and a building energy data analyst.
 Currently,  I am pursuing research at the intersection of computational fluid dynamics and data science.

 ### Active Learning for Discovering Extremes

-My recent research activity centers around discovery and prediction of extreme events by leveraging recent advancements in deep neural networks and Bayesian statistics.
+My recent research activity at MIT centers around discovery and prediction of extreme events by leveraging recent advancements in deep neural networks and Bayesian statistics.
 Check out this quick 3 minute <a href="https://www.youtube.com/watch?v=ZYbB9TayxmQ" target="_blank">video</a> for a snapshot into my current work.
-I hope to have some publications out shortly surrounding these techniques.
+Please check out our publication page form my information on this work.

 <br/>